 - 4.1.
 Throughout this document the following definitions will apply. - 4.2.
-Definition of a Frequent Caller to the Service The current frequent caller is defined by the Ambulance Service Frequent Caller National Network (FreCaNN) as someone aged 18 or over who makes 5 or more emergency calls related to individual episodes of care in a month, or 12 or more emergency calls related to individual episodes of care in 3 months. - 4.3.
+Definition of a Frequent Caller to the Service The current frequent caller is defined by the Ambulance Service Frequent Caller National Network (FreCaNN) as someone aged 18 or over who makes 5 or more calls related to individual episodes of care in a month. - 4.3.
 Frequent Caller National Network (FreCaNN) Network of all United Kingdom Ambulance Services mandated to meet every 3 months and provides a best practice approach to the Ambulance Service Frequent Caller agenda.
 Reports to the National Ambulance Service Medical Directors Group (NASMeD)